A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Superfluid pairing of Landau quasiparticles

-with $\beta=1/T$.
 This reparametrization may seem analogous to the change of variable $\delta n\to \nu$ (see \eqqref{changmtvar}) performed on the density field to focus on the low-energy region.
 It extracts a prefactor that depends rapidly on energy from the unknown function $d$, and we may expect $D$ to be a smooth function of $y$.
-However, the prefactor $\text{tanh}(y/2)/(\beta\omega-2y)$ here does not vanish at large $y$.
-In consequence, what restricts us to low energies is rather the finite energy width of the amplitude $\mathcal{A}$.
-As in \eqqref{Bprime}, we must then separate the unconstrained amplitude $\mathcal{A}'$ from the low-energy projector $\Pi_\Lambda$:
+Note however that the prefactor $\text{tanh}(y/2)/(\omega/T-2y)$ does not vanish exponentially at large $y$.